8 Best Sewing Machines for Monogramming Everything

 - Design Import: USB

-One of the most affordable small embroidery machines is the Brother SE600.
-It’s a combination sewing and embroidery machine that packs a punch.
+One of the most affordable small embroidery machines is the Brother SE600, a combination sewing and embroidery machine.

 The Brother SE600 features a 4″x4″ embroidery area, which isn’t humongous, but again, with embroidery software, you can split designs to allow your machine to embroider even larger areas.

-I especially love how you can set it to trim threads and do reverse/reinforcement stitches automatically and how you can edit patterns on the color touchscreen.
+I especially love how you can set it to trim threads and do reverse/reinforcement stitches automatically when sewing and how you can edit patterns on the color touchscreen when embroidering.

 If you want to upgrade to a 5″x7″ hoop size, consider the Brother SE1900 embroidery machine.
-(You can read my review of the Brother SE1900 sewing and embroidery machine for all the details.)
+(Read my review of the Brother SE1900 sewing and embroidery machine.)
 In addition to the larger hoop size, it offers 240 sewing stitches.

-Also, the Brother SE600 has an update to the Brother SE700, and the SE625 is updated to the Brother SE725.
-The biggest difference in the update is the inclusion of wireless design transfer.
+Also, the Brother SE600 has updated to the Brother SE700, and the SE625 to the Brother SE725.
+The biggest difference in the update is the inclusion of wireless design transfer and a higher price!

 2. EverSewn Sparrow X2 Sewing and Embroidery Machine